 2. Pay Specific Attention to Titles, Meta Descriptions & H2s

-3. Don’t Use a Real Estate Keyword For More Than One Blog Post
+3. Don’t Use the Same Keyword for More Than One Blog Post or Video

 4. Avoid Keyword Stuffing

-Since you want your articles to signal EAT to Google, you should always include EAT signals in your articles.
-At a minimum, your WordPress author bio should have your credentials including designations, and you should quote and link to other real estate experts in your articles.
+Since you want your articles to signal EAT (Expertise, Authority and Trustworthiness) to Google, you should always include EAT signals in your articles.
+At a minimum, your WordPress author bio should have your credentials, including designations, and you should quote and link to other real estate experts in your articles.